yonsei-sslab/XBA/README.md

 50,97.18030620112347,94.34959797334508
 100,97.76957814737305,98.33131402136799
 ```
-The first column means the ranking within that the corresponding block should be.
-The second and third columns specify bi-directional scores.
+We used *Hits@k* scores as the main measurement for performance.
+It counts the number of correctly aligned entities ranked in the top *k* candidates.
+The first column contains *k*.
+The second and third columns specify the corresponding hits scores in both directions.

 ### Indivisual Comparisons
 To calculate the ranking of indivisual block pairs which do not appear in seed alignment, you can use `get_rank.py`.
 It receives lists of basic blocks and conduct a exhaustive comparison between them.
 For example,